nclslbrn/infrared-spectrum-reinterpretation/README.md

 # ![flask](https://raw.githubusercontent.com/nclslbrn/infrared-spectrum-reinterpretation/master/dist/images/favicon-flask.ico "Favicon of the website") infrared-spectrum-reinterpretation

-This project is a tool for reinterpret, transcode infrared analysis of various molecules into different medium:
+This project is a tool for reinterpreting, transcoding infrared analysis of various molecules into different medium:
 - light sequences
 - sounds
 - motion keys